jphernandezdev/ecommerce-test/README.md

 - **Domain**: Defines business rules.
 - **Ports**: Interfaces that define how the outside world interacts with the domain.
 - **Adapters**: Technical implementations (REST, Database).

+#### Framework Decoupling with Custom Annotations
+To maintain the purity of the **Application Layer** and adhere strictly to Hexagonal Architecture, we avoid direct dependencies on Spring Framework annotations (like `@Service` or `@Transactional`) within this layer.
+Instead, we use custom annotations defined in `ecommerce-application`:

+*   **`@UseCase`**: Identifies application services (Use Cases).
+In the Infrastructure layer (`UseCaseConfig`), these are automatically detected and registered as Spring beans using `@ComponentScan`.
+*   **`@ApplicationTransactional`**: Orchestrates transactions at the application level.
+Its behavior is implemented in the Infrastructure layer using **AspectJ** (`ApplicationTransactionalAspect`), which intercepts calls and manages transactions through Spring's `PlatformTransactionManager`.

+This approach ensures that the business logic remains agnostic of the underlying framework, making it more portable and easier to test in isolation.

 ![Architecture Diagram](docs/architecture_diagram.png)